nbfalcon/ptemplate/README.md

 - :remap-rec Like :remap, but use `ptemplate-remap-rec` instead.
 - :map Syntax sugar for `ptemplate-map`.
 - :inherit Syntax sugar for `ptemplate-inherit`.
+- :late Like :init, but after :inherit
 - :open-bg Open target files in the background at the end of expansion.
 - :open Open target files in the foreground at the end of expansion.
+- :nokill Don't kill the following buffers in `ptemplate-snippet-chain-next`

 For details, see `M-x describe-function ptemplate!`.